 The venue of The Bite Fest and the music concert couldn’t be better.
 Jaipur City Palace ranks among the top five tourist attractions in Jaipur.
 Therefore it is logical to host this event at one of the premier tourist attractions of Jaipur.
 City Palace Jaipur is a royal abode.
 This is where Jaipur royalty has continued to live for close to 3 centuries!
 Only a few sections of City Palace in Jaipur are open for tourists.

 The music concert and Bite Fest took place in the courtyard of the Mubarak Mahal.
 Let me take you through the photo journey.
 Don’t forget to check out the music videos of Swaraag Band if you love Rajasthani Folk songs and Indo-western Fusion music.

 Entry to the food festival & live music performance was from the gate near Jantar Mantar.
 We were greeted with the sight of the Mubarak Mahal.

 Mubarak Mahal constructed with white marble in 1890 AD looked completely different in yellow light.
 The word Mubarak implies greeting.
 Built as a reception center & guest house, it’s a textile museum now.
 Like the Albert hall museum, the Mubarak Mahal is built in the Indo-Saracenic architectural style.
 Windows and Jharokhas give it a different look.

-Food festival had food stalls of popular cafes, restaurants & food joints of Jaipur.
-Many Rajasthani elements were added in the seating space to give it a differentiated look.
+The food festival had food stalls from popular cafes, restaurants & food joints of Jaipur.
+Many Rajasthani elements were added to the seating space to give it a differentiated look.

-Chokhi Dhani is a popular tourist destination in Jaipur providing setting and cuisine of ethnic Rajasthani village.
-Their food stall was a complete let down going by the menu.
+Chokhi Dhani is a popular tourist destination in Jaipur providing the setting and cuisine of an ethnic Rajasthani village.
+Their food stall was a complete letdown going by the menu.